paul-seibert/paul-seibert.github.io/index.md

 title: ""
 ---

-# Paul Seibert

-I am a PhD student at the University of California, Berkeley with [Dr. Gerlein-Safdi](https://twitter.com/cgerleinsafdi?lang=en).
+I am a PhD student in environmental engineering at the University of California, Berkeley with [Dr. Gerlein-Safdi](https://twitter.com/cgerleinsafdi?lang=en).